 - Directs emergency aid to California cities and counties to address the state’s homeless crisis;

-- Expands eligibility for Cal Grants so that thousands more students can attend college;
+- Simplifies the Cal Grants applications process so that thousands more students can attend college;

 - Bolsters healthy eating by helping corner stores purchase refrigeration units and maximizing food stamp redemption at farmers’ markets;